Argentina's Senate approves historic bill to legalize abortion

 Divisive campaign

-Abortion has long been a divisive issue in Argentina and the vote galvanized activists on both sides of the debate.
+Abortion has long been a divisive issue in Argentina, and the vote galvanized activists on both sides of the debate.

 Abortion rights advocates wore green handkerchiefs in a movement that became known as the green wave.
 Anti-abortion activists dressed in blue -- the color of the "save both lives" movement, and that of the national flag.

 This isn't the first time the issue has gone to the Senate.

-In 2018, during the conservative administration of former President Mauricio Macri, a previous attempt to legalize abortion in Argentina passed the lower house, but was narrowly defeated in the Senate.
+In 2018, during the conservative administration of former President Mauricio Macri, an attempt to legalize abortion in Argentina passed the lower house, but was narrowly defeated in the Senate.

 In recent months, the abortion rights movement received a huge boost from the support of President Fernández, who came to power last December.